curciosobrinho/SwiftUsingFlickrDemoProject/README.md

 A simple demo project that uses a "shared" Collectionview in different ViewControllers

-The idea is to have one CollectionView Controller only and use the its view on other controllers when needed
+The idea is to have one CollectionView Controller only and use its view on other controllers when needed

 It uses a TabViewController and also saves the Favorites using *UserDefaults*